Baffxy/DroxenBot-Research/README.md

 ## Abstract

-DroxenBot is an experimental autonomous market-intelligence agent designed to detect early-stage digital assets with high growth potential using real-time on-chain activity, market microstructure, and behavioral wallet signals.
+DroxenBot is an experimental autonomous market-intelligence agent designed to monitor and rank emerging digital assets using real-time on-chain activity, decentralized-exchange market data, and behavioral wallet signals.

-The system combines decentralized exchange analytics, blockchain data streams, and heuristic scoring to identify emerging assets before major price discovery occurs.
+The system combines decentralized exchange analytics, blockchain data streams, and rule-based heuristic scoring to identify emerging assets before major price discovery occurs.

 This project explores how **autonomous decision systems** can operate continuously in noisy, high-velocity financial environments.